Edmonton to make local safety plan based on national MMIWG inquiry | CBC News

 Jaimy Miller, director of Indigenous Relations at the city, said during community consultations, she's heard many people call for an advocate to investigate complaints of racism.

-"Indigenous people still continue to face racism and discrimination in our city," she told council.
+"Indigenous people still continue to face racism and discrimination in our city," Miller told council.

-"Sometimes they're experiencing it within city facilities, or in city places of public engagement or work but there are also people experiencing racism and discrimination when they're trying to, for example, get housing in our city," Miller said.
+"Sometimes they're experiencing it within city facilities, or in city places of public engagement or work but there are also people experiencing racism and discrimination when they're trying to, for example, get housing in our city."

 Short and long-term projects

-Some initiatives are already underway, like an Indigenous housing strategy, which administration is expected to present this spring.
+Some initiatives are already underway, such as an Indigenous housing strategy, which administration is expected to present this spring.

 The motion is meant to streamline a budget and timeline for everything moving forward, as well as provide resources for the projects that are already happening.

-Short-term priorities outlined in the report include public awareness campaigns such as Red Dress Day, Sisters in Spirit Day, Walk a Mile in a Ribbon Skirt and Okîsikow/Angel Way that aim to expose violence against Indigenous women, girls and LGBTQ2S community.
+Short-term priorities outlined in the report include public awareness campaigns such as Red Dress Day, Sisters in Spirit Day, Walk a Mile in a Ribbon Skirt and Okîsikow/Angel Way that aim to expose violence against Indigenous women, girls and members of the LGBTQ2S community.

 These are meant to be rolled out between this year and the end of next year.